 The programme, which is open to all, includes public lectures, performances, workshops and creative projects.

 Explore the Black History Month programme 2018 here.

 We are proud to be part of the annual celebration of Disability History Month, joining universities, schools, local authorities, voluntary organisations and employers, with a programme of events and activities organised by the Staff Disability Network and Equality Diversity and Inclusion team.

 We believe wellbeing is fundamental to a positive staff experience; whether you want to learn something new, get active or find some calm at the start of the new semester, the Feel Good Festival provides an ideal opportunity for you to take stock of your overall wellbeing and try something new.

-Discover the LGBT+ History Month programme 2018 here.
+Discover the LGBTQ+ History Month programme 2018 here.

 The quiz was back for a second year and attended by around 200 members of staff in 21 teams.
 It took place simultaneously at Headington, Harcourt and Swindon campuses and competitors on each site checked in from time to time to see how the others were faring.

 There were some great team names including The ReinBEERS, the Grumpy Monkeys (alias Primate Conservation) and We Noel Nothing.
 All teams were in it to win it so competition was fierce to be the ones to raise the coveted Star trophy for their campus.
 For more details read the Onstream roundup of the quiz.